The following information is provided to assist participants.

 Mobile phones may be of use in an emergency to contact event organisers.
 However coverage is limited on the course.
 If in an emergency situation and coverage is not available, send a message to the next checkpoint with another rider.
 Alternatively, turn your bike upside down on the side of the road so a roaming patrol vehicle knows you need assistance.

-Rider packs are to be collected on the day before the event day or on the event day at the times and locations given on the registration page.
+Rider packs are to be collected on the day before the event day or on the event day at the times and locations given on the registration page prior to the event.

 A training program developed by Dr Michael Hanslip will again be available to early bird registrants.
 The new 2017 program will be emailed to participants who register before August 1, 2017 in early August.